KC-7/car-quiz/README.md

 - If the user is on a device with a larger screen width, a QR code will be displayed to give them the option to try the quiz on a mobile device.

-- The collapsible window button text is adjusted when the div is opened / closed to prompt the user to utilize the function.
+- The collapsible window button text is adjusted when the div is opened & closed to prompt the user to interact with it.

 <img style="display: inline; margin: 25px 25%" src="readme-files/images/responsive-2.png" alt="Responsive View - Collapsible Area" width="50%" height="auto" title="Responsive View - Collapsible Area">

+### Welcome Screen 👋 ⏯

+- The user is greeted by a streamline quiz home page below the collabsible window.

 - The user is able to start the quiz by pressing the "Engine Start" button.

 <img style="display: inline; margin: 25px 30%" src="readme-files/images/start.png" alt="Start Button" width="40%" height="auto" title="Start Button">

+### Question Screen ❓

 - The question is then displayed alongside the potential answers.
 The number of options and order of questions varies.
+The Start Game button is hidden.

 <img style="display: inline; margin: 25px 25%" src="readme-files/images/responsive-3.png" alt="Responsive View - Question" width="50%" height="auto" title="Responsive View - Question">

+### Result Screen 🎰 ✅ ❌

 - When the user selects an option, there score is updated and displayed in the right hand side of the header bar.

-- The site will scroll down to the next button if required so the user knows theirs is more content on the page, it srolls back up to the top of the page when going to the next question.
+- The site will scroll down to the next button if required so the user knows that there is more content on the page, it srolls back up to the top of the page when the next question button is selected.

 <img style="display: inline; margin: 25px 25%" src="readme-files/images/responsive-4.png" alt="Responsive View - Correct" width="50%" height="auto" title="Responsive View - Correct">

-- The incorrect options are displayed in red and the correct answers in green.
+- The incorrect options ❌ are displayed in red and the correct answer ✅ is in green.

 <img style="display: inline; margin: 25px 30%" src="readme-files/images/question-example.png" alt="Answers" width="40%" height="auto" title="Answers">